The Garden will open daily until Thursday 30th September – 11am to 5pm daily.

-You will find us in the beautiful Welsh Marches close to the historic half-timbered village of Pembridge.
-Come and visit us; you are sure to receive a warm welcome.
+You will find us in the beautiful Welsh Marches close to the ‘Black-and-White’ village of Pembridge.